 Dr Turnell's research interests include geoscience applications relevant to reservoir modelling, e.g. static models from geoscience data using Petrel.

 - American Association of Petroleum Geologists

 - Petroleum Exploration Society of Great Britain

-  Dr Turnell is involved with the course 'Introduction to oil and gas exploration' on OilVoice.
-She is also on the judging panel for the Imperial Barrel Award, American Association of Petroleum Geologists.
+Until recently, Dr Turnell was involved with a number of external courses, e.g. 'Introduction to oil and gas exploration' on OilVoice.
+And the Imperial Barrel Award, American Association of Petroleum Geologists.